apocalyptech/eschalon_utils/README.txt

 that this only affects Book II/III map editing.
 The character editors, and the Book I map editor are not affected.

-As of 0.5.0, the minimum gtk+ required MIGHT be 2.18.0, though you may have success with earlier versions.
-If there are problems with older versions, please let me know so I can take a look and possibly get a workaround in place.
+The minimum gtk+ required is 2.18.0.
 The app will show a warning if your gtk+ doesn't meet this requirement, but allow you to continue regardless.

 INSTALLATION, WINDOWS
 ---------------------

-The recommended way to install these utilities on Windows is through the install EXE which is provided as of version 0.5.0.
+The recommended way to install these utilities on Windows is through the install EXE.
 Theoretically, you should be able to just double-click on the installer, go through the usual installer screens, and you'll have both the map editor and the charater editor in a folder in your start menu.
 Please be sure to let me know if